-IELTS (International English Language Testing System) : 7.0 with no individual band below 6.5
+IELTS (International English Language Testing System): 7.0 with no individual band below 6.5

-Students with weak or no prior knowledge of French must take an intensive French course, lasting three weeks before the start of the first semester.
+- Students with minimal (lower than B1) or no prior knowledge of French must take an intensive French course, lasting three weeks before the start of the first semester.
 They must register for this course at the time of confirming their enrolment.
 This intensive course will be followed by a weekly course during the first year.

-These courses are organised by the Institute and are free of charge.
+These intensive and weekly courses are organised by the Institute, free of charge.
 They are compulsory and credit-bearing.

 The above conditions do not apply to students whose mother tongue is French; or who have a secondary or post-secondary diploma taught entirely in French; or who have spent a minimum of one academic year studying at university level, full-time, entirely in French; or who can produce a French language certificate equivalent to a DELF B1 level.